7 Best Pasadena Hiking Trails 2023: Peaks, Falls, & Mines

 Ruins At Echo Mountain

 In my opinion, the ruins of the resort located at Echo Mountain are the most fascinating part of Pasadena’s history, and a must see for everyone.
 In 1893 Professor Thaddeus S.C.
-Lowe built the Rubio Pavilion in Rubio Canyon.
+Lowe built the electric Mt Lowe Railway, a cable funicular railway known as the Great Incline, and White City, essentially a theme park combined with a mountain resort.

-Once at the resort the tourists would be housed at a hotel known as the Echo Mountain House.
-Unfortunately, due to fires and floods, all of it was destroyed.
+Unfortunately, due to a series of fires and floods, all of it was destroyed.

-Today we can hike up to the Echo Mountain ruins via the Sam Merril trail that begins at the Cobb Estate off of Lake Ave.
-With the exception of the remains of a cement road at the trailhead, the trail is a sunny single track consisting of multiple switchbacks.
+Today we can hike up to the Echo Mountain ruins via the Sam Merrill trail that begins at the Cobb Estate off of Lake Ave.
+The majority of the trail is sunny and consists of multiple switchbacks.

 Make sure to take plenty of water and a hat.
-Once you reach your destination you can enjoy views of Pasadena and explore the ruins of the hostelry, observatory, powerhouse, and the remains of the Great Incline tram.
+Once you reach your destination you can enjoy views of Pasadena and explore the ruins of the chassis, observatory, powerhouse, and the Great Incline.

 Secret Mines of Las Flores Canyon